sergiocruz/HelloPluralsightProject/README.md

 ## Short Description

-This is a sample project to test out how projects work at Pluralsight.
+This is a sample project to test out how Projects work at Pluralsight.
 For this project, you'll be creating a basic website using HTML.
 If you want to deploy it to a real website, we'll even walkthrough how to do that!